Badgers

 Our position: killing of healthy badgers is not the answer

-We recognise that bovine TB is a complex and costly disease that causes substantial hardship to the farming community and that there is a need to find the right mechanisms to control it.
-However, we believe the slaughter of healthy badgers is not acceptable or proportionate in addressing the low level of risk associated with transmission of this disease by badgers, which are a protected and native species.
+We recognise that Bovine TB is a complex and costly disease that causes substantial hardship to the farming community and that there is a need to find the right mechanisms to control it.
+However, we believe the killing of healthy badgers is not acceptable or proportionate in addressing the low level of risk associated with transmission of this disease by badgers, which are a protected and native species.

 What is the more ethical Test-Vaccinate-Remove (TVR) approach?